ctf0/Yeti_ST3/README.md

 ## Differences from the original

-- No file icon in the opened tabs, ST lacks this.
+* No file icon in the opened tabs, ST lacks this.

-- Current line number highlight color, ST lacks this.
+* Current line number highlight color, ST lacks this.

 ## Issue A Ticket

-1. what version of ST are you using ? (nothing lower than 3062).
+1. What version of ST are you using? (nothing lower than 3062)

-2. have you restarted ST after you installed the theme ?.
+2. Have you restarted ST after you installed the theme?

-3. if you still have bad render ,have you removed the cache folder ? (found right next to the packages folder).
+3. If you still have bad render, have you removed the cache folder (found right next to the packages folder)?

-4. have you copied the files from the "Ext" folder to your User folder ?.
+4. Have you copied the files from the `Ext` folder to your User folder?